Key takeaways:

 Frequently Asked Questions (FAQ)

-1. What is Microsoft Defender for Cloud?
+1. What is the Microsoft Defender portal?

 3. What changes with this migration?